-Arduino Uno (but most any type of Arduino will do)
+Arduino Uno (but most any type of Arduino or clone will do)

 USB cable (to attach the Arduino to the computer)